Lusitaniae/phpfpm_exporter/README.md

 ```

 # Grafana Dashboards
-There's two grafana dashboards available for this exporter:
+There's multiple grafana dashboards available for this exporter, find them at the urls below or in ```contrib/```.

 [Basic:](https://grafana.com/dashboards/5579) for analyzing a single fpm pool in detail.